+The Council has a corporate complaints procedure which can be found on the Council's website.
 The Council records complaints on its corporate customer relationship management (CRM) system.
 Information is collated and categorised centrally and reported annually to the Scrutiny Committee, with details of trends and actions taken to address recurring issues.
-As a result of the report to the Scrutiny Committee, and that committee's perception that the complaints handling procedure did not follow best practice, a fundamental review of the Council's complaints handling procedures was approved by cabinet in 2013/14.
-A revised complaint handling procedure is now in place.

 The Standards Committee considers any complaints made against members of the Council relating to breaches of the code of conduct.
-Complaints to the Local Government Ombudsman are monitored by the Chief Executive Officer.
+Complaints made to the Local Government Ombudsman are monitored by the Chief Executive.